abhabongse/paxter/docs/syntax.rst

      at both ends.

-     Following the introduction section, if a left square bracket is found, then the options section as a list of tokens must be parsed and it will result in a :class:`TokenList <paxter.core.TokenList>` node.
+     Following the introduction section, if a left square bracket is found, then the option section as a list of tokens must be parsed and it will result in a :class:`TokenList <paxter.core.TokenList>` node.
-     Otherwise (if the left square bracket is absent), this options section will be represented by :const:`None`.
+     Otherwise (if the left square bracket is absent), this option section will be represented by :const:`None`.

      Finally, the main argument section.
      (a) If there is zero or more hashes followed by a left brace,